 And that's all the messages we use for every single blog post.
 Once the blog post finishes all of its social messages, we usually wait a while to reschedule, or you can just start the social campaign over by reapplying your social template.

 As soon as each Social Helper is filled in, CoSchedule will automatically populate that information into all of your social messages.
-Change your Content from "Draft" to "Scheduled" or "Published" and CoSchedule will begin to publish all of your new social messages!
+Change your project from "Draft" to "Scheduled" or "Published" and CoSchedule will begin to publish all of your new social messages!